LivePersonInc/knowledge-center-archive/_release/April 2020/week-of-april-27th.md

 There are no agents defined with Skill A.
 The conversation could flow in one of the below methods:
 Flow onwards to a fallback skill, if one was defined per the account or the specific skill.
-Stay on skill A until an agent is assigned with the skill (since there was no fallback skill defined)
+Stay on skill A until an agent is assigned with the skill (since there was no fallback skill defined).

 {: .notice}
 To configure, please contact your LivePerson account team.